rh-ecosystem-edge/accelerator_templates/GLOSSARY.md

 ### kmod
 A kernel module.
 A binary file, normally with a .ko file extension that provides a device driver or other piece of optional functionality that can be loaded into the Linus Kernel if required.

+### ko file
+A kernel object file.
+A kernel module compiled into a single file ready for loading into the kernel

 ### kmm
 The Kernel Module Management operator used for managing the deployment of kernel modules across Openshift clusters using [driver containers](#driver container).